 Would you consider being a precinct election official this year?

-Each year, we need approximately 10,000 Iowans to step up and make sure our elections run smooth.
+Each year, we need thousands of Iowans to step up and make sure our elections run smoothly across more than 1,600 voting precincts.

 Precinct Election Official Requirements.
 You must: